EncryFoundation/EncryWallet/docs/api.md

 ```

 __POST__ _/wallet/restore/withSecret_\
 Restores wallet with its secret key.
-The key is accepted as a request body.
+The key is accepted as a `secretKey` query parameter.

 _Example response:_
 ```json